Functional L-Optimality Subsampling for Massive Data: Simulation Studies

-\tabref{ta1} gives the results for different combinations of the full data size $n$ and the subsample size $L$ under Scenario I. The results under the other two scenarios are similar and thus omitted.
-From this table, it is clear that the Lopt method outperforms the full data method.
-Besides, the difference between Lopt method and Unif is very small, so the Lopt is comparable to the Unif method.
-Moreover, when the number of knots $K=500$ and the full size $n=5\times 10^6$, the memory that the matrix $\bm{N}$ needs is about 19.6G, which exceeds the maximum memory of a general computer with 16G, so the full data method is not feasible.
-In this case, for Lopt method and Unif method, we can parallel computing to calculate $\bm{N}$, $p^{\text{Lopt},\widehat{\bm{c}}^0}$ and then using the optimal subsampling data to estimate $\beta(t)$.
+To evaluate the computational efficiency of the subsampling strategies, we record the CPU times (in seconds) of the two subsampling strategies and using the full data.
+In this paper, we use the R programming language (enhanced R distribution Microsoft R 4.0.2) to implement each method.
+All computations are carried on a PC running Windows 7 with an 2.20 GHz Intel Core I5 Quad-Core Processor and 12GB memory. \tabref{ta1} displays the computation time for different combinations of the full data size $n$ and the subsample size $L$ under Scenario I. The results under the other two scenarios are similar and thus omitted. \tabref{ta1} shows that the functional L-optimality subsampling method is significantly faster than using the full data.
+The difference between the functional L-optimality subsampling method and the uniform subsampling method is small.
+In the implementation, we make the number of knots $K=\ceil{5\times n^{1/4}}$.
+When the full data size $n=5\times10^6$, the size of the basis matrix $\bm{N}$ is about $9$GB and the computing time for using full data exceeds 40 minutes.
+Moreover, the basis matrix needs about 21.6 GB memory under the full data size $n=10^7$, which goes beyond the maximum memory of a general PC with a 16G memory, so the estimation using the full data is not feasible.
+In this case, for the functional L-optimality subsampling method and the uniform subsampling method, we can take advantage of parallel computing to calculate the basis matrix $\bm{N}$ and the subsampling probability $p^{\mathrm{FLoS},\widehat{\bm{c}}^0}$.
+We then use the optimal subsampling data to estimate the functional linear model.